 What is Marketing Mix?

 A marketing mix is a set of actions and tactics a company uses to market products, sell, make customers satisfied, and achieve the company’s marketing objectives.
-It is deliberate marketing strategy firms apply to realize the desired marketing goals.
+It is a deliberate marketing strategy firms apply to realize the desired marketing goals.

 It includes studying the market, understanding competitors, the needs & wants of customers, and coming up with a strategy to make the right product/service and deliver it to the right customer at the right price at the right place.